-These charges are assessed and implemented through the application of the Power NI Supply Price Control 2017 - 20191 and any other costs approved on a pass through basis (after thorough regulatory scrutiny).
-This latest Supply Price Control was an extension of the 2014-17 control to take account of the uncertainty with I-SEM.
+These costs cover the efficient costs of Power NI's own supply business and are approved by the UR.
+These charges are assessed and implemented through the application of the Power NI Supply Price Control 2017 - 2019 and any other costs approved on a pass through basis (after thorough regulatory scrutiny).
+This latest supply price control was an extension of the 2014-2017 control to take account of the uncertainty with I-SEM.
 It resulted in a change to the coverage of the control meaning that only domestic customers remain in the regulated tariff.
-The allowance set in the price control is for Power NI own operating costs e.g. salaries, IT systems, rent and rates, legal fees, bad debt costs, keypad meter transaction costs and profit margin of 2.2% of forecast turnover.
+The allowance set in the price control is for Power NI's own operating costs e.g. salaries, IT systems, rent and rates, legal fees, bad debt costs, keypad meter transaction costs and profit margin of 2.2% of forecast turnover.
 Other costs which are unknown, but treated as "passthrough" as they are unavoidable (e.g. licence fees), are allowed on a passthrough basis and these also go into the overall supplier charge.